sambos/apache-Ignite/README.md

 # apache-Ignite
 apache ignite poc work

+> The main different is, of course, that Ignite is an in-memory computing system, e.g. the one that treats RAM as the primary storage facility.
+Whereas others - Spark included - only use RAM for processing.
+The former, memory-first approach, is faster because the system can do better indexing, reduce the fetch time, avoid (de)serializations, etc.

 Nice article to try out Apache Ignite and Apache Spark with Zeppelin
 > Use this link  https://github.com/vkulichenko/zeppelin-demo